HOMS-OSS/ruperf/docs/overview.md

 #### For how to contribute, [see `CONTRIBUTING`](https://github.com/HOMS-OSS/ruperf/blob/main/CONTRIBUTING.md).

-- A safe wrapper for the `mmap()` Linux system call.
+- A safe wrapper for the `mmap()` Linux system call
+- Extend `ruperf stat` capabilities
+- Tests for `ruperf test`
-- `ruperf record`.
+- `ruperf record`
-- `ruperf report`.
+- `ruperf report`
-- Adding support for timers.
+- Adding support for timers
-- New programs to profile.
+- New programs to profile
-- Lowering the scope of Rust beneath the system call level.
+- Lowering the scope of Rust beneath the system call level